ismailakinkunmi/book-store/README.md

 ## Acknowledgments

-Hat tip 👒 to microverse, code reviewers and my coding partners for the support.
+Hat tip 👒 to microverse, code reviewers and my coding partners for there support.